darin-costello/darin-costello.github.io/_posts/2018-04-25-sound-consensus.md

 Introduction
 =============

 As part of my Data Mining class at the University of Utah I teamed up with [Alex BlackBurn][alex-blackburn] and [Hoachen Zhang][hoachen-zhang] to analyze music.
 Our goal was to expand music theory through the application of various data mining techniques.
-We split our efforts, and I focused on finding the most common melodic phrases.
-Using k-grams this boils down to finding the most frequent k-grams.
+We split our efforts, and I focused on finding the most common melodic patterns.

 Feel free to skip to the [results](#Results).

 Data
 =====

 We used a [music corpus][midi-files] of midi files found on reddit.
 Uncompressed the 130,000 songs take up about 3.5 Gb of space.
 Midi is a compressed form of binary data used to describe music and events for a wide variety of electronic musical instruments.
 It consists of a stream of events with the majority of messages being "Note on" or "Note off" events.
-For a different project Alex had written a Java program, for another project, that transforms the streams into lists of notes.
+For a different project Alex had written a Java program that transforms the streams into lists of notes.
 I then transformed the list of notes to a list of intervals.
 For example B, C, D, E becomes 1, 2, 2.
 I used intervals because it is key agnostic.
 So, the same sounding melodic pattern played in different registers were transformed to the same pattern.

 Finally, we split each list into k-grams.
-K-grams are a common construct in NLP where words are grouped, for example "music is great" with k = 2 yields the 2-grams "music is" and "is great".
-They can be constructed via a sliding window of size k that moves ones a single unit over and outputs what it see.
-"1, 2, 2" gives the  2-grams "1,2" and "2,2".
-This is process is artificial, as there all melodic phrases do not neatly have k number of notes, but it is efficient, and the process of picking out melodic phrases was outside the scope of this project.
+K-grams are a common construct in NLP, which can be imagined as a sliding a window of size k over sequence.
+For example "music is great" with k = 2 yields the 2-grams "music is" and "is great" and "1, 2, 2" gives the 2-grams "1,2" and "2,2".
+This is process is artificial, as  melodic phrases do not neatly have k number of notes, but it is efficient, and the process of picking out melodic phrases was outside the scope of this project.

 Process
 =========

-Most of the events in the midi files are notes on and off each are only 16 bytes.
-With a data set size of 3.5 Gb there are approximately 13,671,000 notes.
-The Java Note class needs about 16 bytes for overhead and 12 int, 7 Strings, 2 long, and 1 float fields.
+As most of the events in the midi files are either 'notes on' or 'note off', each taking 16 bytes,and with a data set size of 3.5 Gb there are approximately 13,671,000 notes.
+The Java Note class needs about 16 bytes for overhead and has 12 ints, 7 Strings, 2 longs, and 1 float fields.
 So $$ 16 + (12 * 16) + (7 * 64) + (2 * 32) + 32 =  752$$ bytes are required per note.
 Which gives a total size of
 $$ (752 *13671000) / 1000000000 = 10.28$$ Gb.

 As this was larger then my computers available memory, and it was a Data Mining course so it was better to do something exciting, I decided to go with a streaming approach.
-I focused on a few standard frequency approaches, MisraGries, SpaceSaving, and Lossy Counting.
+I focused on a few standard frequent item approaches, MisraGries, SpaceSaving, and Lossy Counting.
-Using Maycon Viana Bordin's Java streaming library [streaminer][streaming-alog] the simplified code below shows the process from start to finished.
+Using Maycon Viana Bordin's Java streaming library [streaminer][streaming-algo] the simplified code below shows the process from start to finished.

 {% highlight java %}
 public static void main(String[] args){